If Kamala Harris is elected president this year, she will be the shortest president in history. Who is the other shortest president?

 students holding signs that are trivia answers

 A cheer goes up as teams offer a correct answer — favorite Bates son Edmund Muskie ’36 — to a the question, “Which Bates graduate was a nominee for vice president of the U.S.?”
-Part of the college’s Election 2024 programming, Presidential Trivia Night at the Den on Oct.
+Part of the college’s Election 2024 programming, Election Trivia Night at the Den on Oct.
 9 offered students a chance for political engagement, community building, and some fun.
 (Carly Philpott ’27 for Bates College)

 This year’s trivia night, held Oct.
 9, marked the second round for Engel and his faculty co-host, Stephanie Kelley-Romano.
 The event debuted during the 2016 presidential race, and after skipping 2020 due to the pandemic, the duo brought it back for the first post-pandemic election cycle.